 - OBs that contain multiple instrument configurations.
 As an exception, multiple broad-band filters in a single OB can normally be allowed without a waiver, and for FORS2 up to two interference filters may be used in a single OB without a waiver.
 For CRIRES, OBs with multiple grating settings can be submitted without the waiver

 - Delayed submission of Phase 2 material needed.
 This is admissible only under exceptional circumstances justified by scientific reasons, such as the need to wait for the outcome of another observing run before preparing the OBs.
 Users whose schedule prevents them from submitting their Phase 2 package by the due date are strongly encouraged to find a collaborator who can do it, rather than submitting a waiver request, as ESO cannot guarantee the prompt review and validation of Phase 2 packages submitted after the Phase 2 deadline.

 - The time interval between succeeding time-linked OBs is < 1hr.

 Additional conditions for Waiver Requests regarding VISIR

 For VISIR, no waiver is necessary to ask for the execution of a concatenation of science and calibrator OBs, provided that the concatenation takes less than 90 minutes to execute.
-The individual science and calibrator OBs have to be less than 1 hour each.
+The individual science and calibrator OBs have to be less than one hour each.

 Submitting Phase 2 Waiver Requests